wakkki/ECON323_2023_Spring/README.md

-# Course materials for ECON323 Spring 2023
+# Course materials for ECON 323 Spring 2023

 Previous **programming experience** and classwork is useful, but **not required**.
 We will also talk about the applications of the econometric and statistical learning methods.